 MiSPP celebrates its 35th anniversary with a reunion gala at the Guardian Building in Detroit for alums of Merrill Palmer Institute, the Center for Humanistic Studies, and MiSPP.

-MiSPP received continued accreditation from HLC/NCA; next reaffirmation for accreditation in 2026-2027.
+MiSPP receives continued accreditation from HLC/NCA; next reaffirmation for accreditation in 2026-2027.

-Curriculum and Certificate in Applied Behavior Analysis is launched.
+Curriculum and Certificate in Applied Behavior Analysis (ABA) launches.

 MiSPP redefines its mission, purpose, and core values and becomes the Michigan School of Psychology (MSP).
 The new name includes a new MSP logo to communicate more clearly its institutional identity to the wider community.

-Dr. Diane Blau and MSP are awarded the Charlotte and Karl Buhler Award from Division 32.
+Dr. Diane Blau and MSP receive the Charlotte and Karl Buhler Award from APA Division 32 for outstanding and lasting contributions to Humanistic Psychology.